Gear Reviews8 min read

 5. Nylabone DuraChew Power Chew (Best Budget Option)

-Nylabone has been making durable chew toys for decades, and the DuraChew line remains one of the most affordable options for power chewers.
-Made from tough nylon, these toys come in a wide variety of shapes and flavors.
+Nylabone has been making tough toys for decades.
+The DuraChew line remains one of the most affordable options out there.
+These are made from hard nylon and come in various shapes and flavors.

-Why it works: The textured surface provides satisfying resistance and helps clean teeth as dogs chew.
-At a fraction of the cost of premium rubber toys, you can afford to have several on hand for rotation.
+Why it works: The textured surface provides satisfying resistance.
+It also helps scrape plaque off teeth.
+At a fraction of the cost of premium rubber toys, you can afford to buy three.
+Having a rotation is key for power chewers.

 Important: Monitor for excessive wear.
-Nylabone recommends replacing the toy when the knuckle ends are chewed down enough that they could break off.
+Nylabone recommends tossing it when the knuckle ends get chewed down enough that they could break off.

 Buy the Nylabone DuraChew on Amazon